Pancreatic cancer symptoms

-Symptoms of pancreatic cancer may include:
+Other common symptoms of pancreatic cancer include:

 - appetite loss

-- nausea and/or vomiting
+- nausea with or without vomiting

 - unexplained weight loss